jdmonin/JSettlers2/README.txt

 its users using the applet.

 Currently, this README is the only technical documentation for running the client or server, setup and other issues.
-Over time other more will be written.
+Over time, more docs will be written.
 If you are interested in helping write documentation please contact the development team from the SourceForge site.